oyhah/cse234-w25/faq.md

 **A:** You need to have completed either:

-An ML algorithms course (like CSE 151) AND
+ - A course on ML algorithms (e.g., CSE 151) is absolutely necessary.
-Either a database systems internals course (like CSE 132C) OR an operating systems course (like CSE 120) Alternatively, DSC 102 satisfies both prerequisite requirements.
-Industry experience may be considered as a substitute with instructor approval.
+ - A course on either database systems internals (e.g., CSE 132C) or operating systems (e.g., CSE 120) is also necessary.
+ - DSC 102 suffices as a perequisite for both of the above aspects.
+ - Substantial project or industrial experience on relevant topics can be substituted for prior coursework, subject to the instructor's consent.
+Email the instructor if you would like to enroll but are unsure if you satisfy the prerequisites.

 **Q: I have relevant industry experience but haven't taken the prerequisite courses.
 Can I still enroll?**